Best Social Sciences Research Topics for Students [2025 Guide]

 • They cover a broad range of subjects, including geography, law, psychology, and many more.

-The main branches of social science are anthropology, economics, geography, history, political science, psychology, and sociology.
 Other disciplines may also be considered as branches of social science, such as linguistics, archaeology, law, international relations, etc.

 Anthropology